Confessions of a Window Cleaner: Critical

+The Monthly Film Bulletin wrote: "Brassy theme music accompanies what is, at its least dreary, a brassy sub-sexploitation comedy owing a good many of its ideas to Here We Go Round the Mulberry Bush.
+The humour is of the sniggering, innuendo-squeezing variety and is aimed with unnerving mediocrity at a particular kind Be distinctly British – audience reaction.
+Like Donner's film, Window Cleaner is angled for a teenage market, presenting a gauche and ineffectual young hero whose lack of success is much emphasised, especially with the almost-untouchable 'girl he loves', and whose eventual successes are elided into farce or fantasy (one smart suburban lady takes him on the kitchen floor, which is knee-deep in foam: sexual contact is only shown in vague long-shot, though we do get a lot of expressive shots of foam.
+There is a certain energy in the presentaon of the Noggett household, a working class family on traditional Fifties' comedy lines, and here director Val Guest has one or two stabs at a more solid, observational humour.
+His efforts are inevitably doomed by the context."

 Leon Hunt, examining the reviews of the film series, notes some highlights.

 Margaret Hinxman, film critic of the Daily Mail, wrote negative and increasingly exasperated reviews for every installment of the Confessions series.
 She called the original a "puerile sex farce" and compared the rest of them to latrinalia.

 Alexander Stuart, writing for the magazine Films and Filming. claimed that the films are a real confession, a confession that the British people cannot properly create films, erotic images, comedy, or anything related to love.
 The films were unfavourably compared to the Carry On series (1958–1992), which the critics found harmless in comparison.

 David Robinson, writing for The Times, claimed that the commercial success of the films was based on the sexual infantilism of the viewers.

-A rare dissenting voice among critics was Virginia Dignam, writing for the Morning Star, who offered positive reviews of the film series.
+Virginia Dignam, writing for the Morning Star, who offered positive reviews of the film series.